Nancyiddy/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script that prints the result of the addition of 128
+ Script that prints a number with two decimal places, followed by a new line